adrianstando/aSHAP-for-xG-model/README.md

 ## Run the codes locally

-1. To install `R` and `Python` you have to run a script from the project's main directory:
+1. To install `R` and `Python`, you have to run a script from the project's main directory:
 ```console
 ./create_environment_scripts/install_R_Python
 ```
-2. To install all the necessary libraries and to create `Python` virtual environment you have to run a script from the project's main directory:
+2. To install all the necessary libraries and to create `Python` virtual environment, you have to run a script from the project's main directory:
 ```console
 ./create_environment_scripts/create_environment
 ```
-3. To open `jupyterlab` run in a command line from the project's main directory:
+3. To open `jupyterlab`, run in a command line from the project's main directory:

 ```console
 source ./virtualenv/bin/activate